 4.3.
 Our team has evaluated our current products and services to ensure we are able to support the various GDPR defined rights of individuals including, among others, the ‘right to be forgotten’ and ‘portability’ requirements that will be applicable upon the request of such individuals.
 For future products, we are ensuring we apply Data Protection and Design principles throughout our software development lifecycle.

 • Stand up a corporate GDPR working group (DONE)

 • Review and modify our Services Agreement, including seeking expert consultation on GDPR (DONE)

 • Data Protection Officer appointment (DONE)

-• Research business and product impacts because of GDPR (IN PROGRESS)
+• Research business and product impacts because of GDPR (DONE)

 • Identify changes or improvements to our Services considering GDPR, thoroughly test, and document (DONE)

 • Revise our Data Processing Annex (DONE)